ConectarWali/Nexilum/README.md

-# HTTP Integration Library Documentation
+# HTTP Nexilum Library Documentation

 A Python library for simplifying HTTP integrations with REST APIs, featuring decorators for authentication handling and request management.